-Finally, we test whether the gender differences in crisis response we observe increase with voters' gender bias by running heterogeneity analyses based on the extent of gender discrimination in the municipality.
+Finally, we test whether the gender differences in crisis response we observe are more likely to materialize in places where we expect greater voters' gender bias.

-We use two different proxies.
-First, we follow Le Barbanchon and Sauvagnat (2022) and rely on the extent of gender inequalities on the labor market.
-To do so, we consider all workers living in a given municipality and compute the gap in the wages received by female and male workers, after accounting for age, education, and occupation.
-Second, we consider the share of female councilors elected in the municipality in the last two elections (2008 and 2012).
+To do so, we run heterogeneity analyses based on the extent of gender discrimination in the municipality, using two different proxies.
+First, we follow Le Barbanchon and Sauvagnat (2022) and rely on the magnitude of gender inequalities on the labor market.
+We consider all workers living in a given municipality and compute the gap in the wages received by female and male workers, after accounting for age, education, and occupation.
+Second, we consider the share of female councilors elected in the municipality in the last two elections (2008 and 2012), as a measure of voters' predisposition to support female politicians.
+Table